 Worksheets and Reports: Eight problems will be given to you as worksheets to work on in class.
 Group work is encouraged.
 Complete each worksheet and turn in the next class for a grade.
-For one worksheet problem each half of the course, individually write a report of the problem, with an introduction, any details of calculations that are important, and a conclusion.
-The first report is due on Wednesday, 10/26 and the second report is due on Monday, 12/12.
-You may ask me for help in the form of specific questions, not proofreading.
+For two worksheet problems each half of the course, individually write a report of the problem, with an introduction, any details of calculations that are important, and a conclusion.
+The first two reports (worksheets 1-4) are due on Wednesday, 3/13.
+The second two reports (worksheets 5-8) are due on Wednesday, 4/24.
+You may ask me for help in the form of specific questions, but not proofreading.
+You may submit reports before the deadline; I encourage you to do so!
+If you do so at least one week before the deadline, you may look at the grade and my comments and resubmit the report once.
+(The more effort I see on the initial submission, the more effort I put into providing comments to help you revise.
 Extra credit can be earned by exploring the problem farther than was done in the worksheet.
 Have fun!